Protecting Your Waterfront

 Not on the waterfront?
 You can still beautify your property with a rain garden that captures storm water runoff and provides habitat for plants and animals adapted to moist conditions.

-And no matter where you live, you can keep septic tanks maintained and limit fertilizer and pesticide use.
+No matter where you live, limit fertilizer and pesticide use, and keep septic tanks maintained .
 These practices create pleasing landscapes that attract wildlife while protecting the quantity and quality of Florida’s water resources.